The best way to learn about a city, country or culture, in my opinion, is through their food culture and food scene.

 - Check that all food stops are included in the prices so that you aren’t stuck with paying for extras.

 - Are private tours available?

 - What time does the food tour take place?
 Is it a morning food tour when the markets are open or an evening food tour when the bars are open?

-- Compare price per person and what is included in the fee
+- Compare the price per person and what is included in the fee

 - Make sure it isn’t a shopping tour where you are encouraged to buy things along the way.

 - If walking long distances is an issue, check the distance of the tour.